IBM-Cloud/insurance-catalog/README.md

 ## Troubleshooting

-The primary source of debugging information for your Bluemix app is the logs.
+The primary source of debugging information for your IBM Cloud app is the logs.
 To see them, run the following command using the Cloud Foundry CLI:

   ```
   $ cf logs insurance-catalog --recent
   ```
-For more detailed information on troubleshooting your application, see the [Troubleshooting section](https://www.ng.bluemix.net/docs/troubleshoot/tr.html) in the Bluemix documentation.

 ## License

 See [License.txt](License.txt) for license information.